shawnCaza/compodio/README.md

 In addition [Sci-kit learn](https://scikit-learn.org/stable/) is used to:
 <!-- add bullets -->
 - Generate tags for shows based on their descriptions in `show_keywords.py`
-- Perform k-means clustering on show images in `scrape_images.py` to dominante colors for each show used to generate a background gradients in the UI.
+- Perform k-means clustering on show images in `image_colour.py` to dominante colors for each show used to generate a background gradients in the UI.

-scrape_images.py downloads show images and uses [Pillow](https://pillow.readthedocs.io/en/stable/) to generate responsive images for the UI.
+`scrape_images.py`` downloads show images and uses [Pillow](https://pillow.readthedocs.io/en/stable/) to generate a set of responsive images for the UI.

 ### data folder
 Contains a php api, and the podcast feed generator.

 The api fetches data from a mysql database and returns it as json for the UI to consume.

-data/public/index.php is the entry point for rss feeds.
-It fetches data from the database and generates rss feeds for each show.
+`data/public/index.php` is the entry point for poddcast feeds.
+It included `data/private/feed_retreiver.php` to fetch data from the database and generates rss feeds for each show.

 ## Development